 - If you need to, Download Monitor also lets you export or import downloads that include categories and tags, file version numbers, and more, to a CSV file.

-The best news is that Download Monitor comes with reasonable pricing starting at $69 per year for a Basic license!
+The best news is that Download Monitor comes with reasonable pricing starting.

 One big benefit of using WordPress is how flexible it can be.
 As a case in point, consider how to create a WordPress document management system.
 The platform lets you choose the best approach for your unique needs and use case.